aarontxz/llm_backend/README.md

 # llm_backend

-This project is a backend component that interacts with a Language Model (LLM), specifically OpenAI's GPT-3 Turbo.
+This project is a backend component that interacts with a Large Language Model (LLM), specifically OpenAI's GPT-3 Turbo.
 It allows for CRUD operations on conversations containing a history of queries and responses from the LLM.

 ## Features